Juniper/libxo/encoder/rtoon/rtoon-spec.md

 1. If the line is blank, or its first non-whitespace character is `#` -> ignore it entirely (Section 1.1); it does not affect depth tracking or "is this container/list empty" lookahead.
-2. If the line's first non-whitespace character is `@` -> operation (Section 1.1), not data; process per Section 1.2 (`@version`) or error on an unrecognized operation.
+2. If the line's first non-whitespace character is `@` -> instruction (Section 1.1), not data; process per Section 1.2 (`@version`) or error on an unrecognized instruction.
 3. Strip indentation, compute depth.
 Reject tabs in indentation.
    Depth must be <= (previous meaningful depth + 1); anything deeper is a structural error.